 Pattern: Link SubTasks together.

 A Taskchain is a series of SubTasks that call one another in sequence.
-Each task hands off to the next, forming a chain of autonomous steps that proceed without user intervention.
-This leads to a long list of summaries in the end, as all Tasks close only then.
+Each task hands off to the next, forming a chain of autonomous steps that proceed even without user intervention.
+This leads to a long list of summaries in the end, as all tasks close only then.

 🔁 Loop